-The death of someone close to you can feel overwhelming, and you may feel a mixture of emotions.
+The death of someone can feel overwhelming, and you may feel a mixture of emotions.
 There are things you can do that may help you to cope with your loss and people who can support you through your bereavement.

 Is what I'm feeling normal?